Geyser: Iceland

 Due to the high rate of volcanic activity in Iceland, it is home to some of the most famous geysers in the world.
-There are around 20–29 active geysers in the country as well as numerous formerly active geysers.
+There are around 20–29 active geysers in the country, as well as numerous formerly active geysers.
 Icelandic geysers are distributed in the zone stretching from south-west to north-east, along the boundary between the Eurasian Plate and the North American Plate.
-Most of the Icelandic geysers are comparatively short-lived, it is also characteristic that many geysers here are reactivated or newly created after earthquakes, becoming dormant or extinct after some years or some decades.
+Most of the Icelandic geysers are comparatively short-lived.
+It is also characteristic that many geysers here are reactivated or newly created after earthquakes, becoming dormant or extinct after some years or some decades.

 Two most prominent geysers of Iceland are located in Haukadalur.
 The Great Geysir, which first erupted in the 14th century, gave rise to the word geyser.
-By 1896, Geysir was almost dormant before an earthquake that year caused eruptions to begin again, occurring several times a day, but in 1916, eruptions all but ceased.
+By 1896, Geysir was almost dormant before an earthquake that year caused eruptions to begin again, occurring several times a day; but in 1916, eruptions all but ceased.
 Throughout much of the 20th century, eruptions did happen from time to time, usually following earthquakes.
 Some man-made improvements were made to the spring and eruptions were forced with soap on special occasions.
-Earthquakes in June 2000 subsequently reawakened the giant for a time but it is not currently erupting regularly.
+Earthquakes in June 2000 subsequently reawakened the giant for a time, but it is not currently erupting regularly.
 The nearby Strokkur geyser erupts every 5–8 minutes to a height of some 30 m.

-Geysers are known to have existed in at least a dozen other areas on the island.
-Some former geysers have developed historical farms, which benefitted from the use of the hot water since medieval times.

 Extinct and dormant geyser fields

-There used to be two large geysers fields in Nevada—Beowawe and Steamboat Springs—but they were destroyed by the installation of nearby geothermal power plants.
+There used to be two large geyser fields in Nevada—Beowawe and Steamboat Springs—but they were destroyed by the installation of nearby geothermal power plants.
 At the plants, geothermal drilling reduced the available heat and lowered the local water table to the point that geyser activity could no longer be sustained.

 Many of New Zealand's geysers have been destroyed by humans in the last century.
 Several New Zealand geysers have also become dormant or extinct by natural means.
 The main remaining field is Whakarewarewa at Rotorua.
-Two thirds of the geysers at Orakei Korako were flooded by the construction of the hydroelectric Ohakuri dam in 1961.
+Two-thirds of the geysers at Orakei Korako were flooded by the construction of the hydroelectric Ohakuri dam in 1961.
 The Wairakei field was lost to a geothermal power plant in 1958.
-The Taupō Spa field was lost when the Waikato River level was deliberately altered in the 1950s.
 The Rotomahana field was destroyed by the 1886 eruption of Mount Tarawera.